Kuvan (Powder for Oral Solution)

 - Follow the diet plan that your doctor told you about.

-- Some people have had low blood phenylalanine levels with this medicine.
+- Some people have had low blood phenylalanine levels with Kuvan (sapropterin powder for oral solution).
 The chance is raised in children younger than 7 years of age.
 Blood levels that are too low for a long time may lead to very bad health problems.
 Talk with the doctor.

 How is this medicine (Kuvan) best taken?

-- Take Kuvan at the same time of day.
+- Take Kuvan (sapropterin powder for oral solution) at the same time of day.

 - Take with a meal.